Mark your calendar for our 2025 festival on Saturday, June 28th!

 photo of author Eva Tihanyi

-Kate Carter grew up in Paris, Ontario.
+Kathryn Carter grew up in Paris, Ontario.
 She lucked into her first summer job: reading 19th-century editions of the Paris Star as research for the second edition of The Forks of the Grand.
 Later, she lucked into writing three plays for the Cobblestone Festival in the early 2000’s, and she also published a micro-short story about the Gilston Farm at the bottom of the Mile Hill, where she grew up.
 Other than that, she obtained a PhD in English from the University of Alberta, taught at Duke University and Universität Tubingen in Germany, became a professor, a dean, and a few other things at Wilfrid Laurier University, and has published on the life writing of the 19th century, especially diaries.

 photo of author Kate Carter